Poles from the conserved kinetic equation: The emerging gradient structure and causality riddle of relativistic hydrodynamics: Analysis of poles : The logarithmic structure

 is the longitudinal or the sound channel.
 Eq.\eqref{poleshear}, \eqref{polediff} and \eqref{polesound} are the four poles or the dispersion relations obtained from the conserved relativistic transport equation and are the first set of main results of the current analysis.

 It can be observed from Eq.\eqref{ang} that the spectral functions $F(\omega,k)=0$ given in \eqref{poleshear}, \eqref{polediff} and \eqref{polesound}, have logarithmic dependence via the angular integrals $\Omega_{I}, \Omega_{J}$ and $\Omega_{Q}$.
-These types of logarithmic divergences are found to be pretty common in the collective mode analysis of the effective kinetic theory description based on the Boltzmann equation \cite{Kovtun:2012rj,Brants:2024wrx}.
+These types of logarithmic divergences are found to be quite common in the collective mode analysis of the effective kinetic theory description based on the Boltzmann equation \cite{Kovtun:2012rj,Brants:2024wrx}.
 In fact, the quantity $\Omega_I$ frequently appears in the studies of the retarded correlation functions \cite{Romatschke:2015gic,Bajec:2025dqm}.
+The analytic structure of this logarithmic function and its connection to causality have been discussed in details in section \ref{caus}.